TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 66/Psalms 66.3.md

 ---

-Say unto God, How terrible are thy works!
-Through the greatness of thy power shall thine enemies submit themselves unto thee.
+Tell God, "How awesome are your deeds!
+Through the greatness of your power, your enemies submit themselves to you.